nemtallahdaher/vm-portgroup-segment/README.md

 # vm-portgroup-segment
-Change VM port assignment from/to portgroup to segment
+Change VM port assignment from/to portgroup to segment.

-This is done by DataCenter/Cluster
+This is done by DataCenter/Cluster.

-Create a CSV with PortGroup,Segment called segment.csv in your Documents directory The CSV should look like the following.
+Create a CSV with PortGroup,Segment called segment.csv in your Documents directory.
+The CSV should look like the following.
 The header line is necessary: